penguintutor/pyvlcb/docs/apiformat.md

 These are the only ones currently implemented
 Note for simplicity these are provided in a strict order and format

-/vlcb?get=<id of first data packet>
-/vlcb?send=<string of send request>
+/vlcb?read=<id of first data packet>&format=txt&[&end=<id last packet to retrieve] /vlcb?send=<string of send request>&format=txt

+read can also use read=-<value> to count from end instead of packet number if a start packet doesn't exist then start from lowest value

+#read is used to "read" stored data

+possibly allow get / query to integrate individual items - but currently expect the client to create these as send commands

-Send must be a single CBUS message starting with : and ending with ;
-All content must be alphanum - anything else and it will not be sent to CBUS
+Send must be a single CBUS message starting with : and ending with ; (url encoded) All content must be alphanum - anything else and it will not be sent to CBUS